Skip to main content

 About

-Towerborne is a single player and multiplayer role playing game.
+Towerborne is a single player and multiplayer hack and slash game with fantasy and anime themes.
 It was developed by Stoic and was released on September 10, 2024.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 The Belfry stands as a beacon of hope and safety amongst the ruins of humanity and the City of Numbers, with monsters lurking right outside the tower’s walls.
 You are an Ace, born anew from the spirit realm with the skills, the grit, and the determination to protect the people of the Belfry.